All Episodes

 dan friesen

-Sort of points that are illuminated by talking to people or maybe unrelated to the doctor-patient dynamic of an abortion.
+Well, I think there can be sort of points that are illuminated by talking to people who are maybe unrelated to the doctor-patient dynamic of an abortion.

-I think some people can have worthwhile things to add to the conversation, but generally it's not going to be a guy who's a shithead radio host, a guy whose career is harassing an abortion doctor.
+I think some people can have worthwhile things to add to the conversation, but generally it's not going to be a guy who's a shithead radio host, guy whose career is harassing an abortion doctor.

 Right.

-Those aren't the sort of people.
+You know, those aren't the sort of people.

-Worst and at best, some sort of explosion of quote-unquote entertainment.
+It is just going to be like at worst and at best, some sort of like an explosion of quote-unquote entertainment.

 Sure, sure.